Meraj-Kazi/C-language-basic-problems/CONTRIBUTING.md

 * Found bugs in existing solutions
 * A solution for any existing bug

-### Then Make a pull request here to tell what you have
+### Then Make a pull request in [Faults](https://github.com/Meraj-Kazi/C-language-basic-problems/blob/master/FAULTS.md) to tell what you have found